-Community Foundation of Randolph County has developed THE RANDOLPH COUNTY RELIEF FUND to provide funding to non-profits needing assistance.
+The Community Foundation of Randolph County has developed the RANDOLPH COUNTY RELIEF FUND to provide funding to non-profits needing assistance.
 The funding would be delivered to those non-profits for emergency response needs focused on providing basic food, clothing, shelter, addiction management, and safety for those made more vulnerable to disease due to their circumstances.
-The Foundation has sent out a COVID19 Local Impact Survey to past grantees and other area non-profits to assess and document both the short and long-term implications of the COVID19 crisis.
+The Foundation has sent out a COVID-19 Local Impact Survey to past grantees and other area non-profits to assess and document both the short and long-term implications of the COVID-19 crisis.
+COMPLETE SURVEY

 Non-profits seeking a grant for assistance can APPLY HERE